COVID-19 Updates: State of public health emergency declared.

 - your vehicle was seized pursuant to section 94, 94.1 or 173 of the Traffic Safety Act

 Apply for a vehicle seizure review

 To apply for a review of a vehicle seizure under the Suspended Driver Vehicle Seizure Program, the application and payment process may be done through the SafeRoads portal or at a participating Alberta registry agent.

 If you choose to apply for a review at a participating Alberta registry agent, present the Seizure Notice.
 Payments for SafeRoads Alberta services made at an Alberta registry agent may be subject to a service charge.

 To apply for a vehicle seizure review, you must:

 - apply online within 7 days of the issuance of the Seizure Notice

-- select a preferred date for your written review
+- select a date for your written application to be reviewed

 - provide your contact information for preferred method of contact